stomp/stomp-spec/src/stomp-specification-1.2.md

 #### SUBSCRIBE id Header

-An `id` header MUST be included in the frame to uniquely identify the subscription within the STOMP connection session.
-Since a single connection can have multiple open subscriptions with a server, the `id` header allows the client and server to relate subsequent `ACK`, `NACK` or `UNSUBSCRIBE` frames to the original subscription.
+Since a single connection can have multiple open subscriptions with a server, an `id` header MUST be included in the frame to uniquely identify the subscription.
+The `id` header allows the client and server to relate subsequent `ACK`, `NACK` or `UNSUBSCRIBE` frames to the original subscription.

+Within the same connection, different subscriptions MUST use different subscription identifiers.

 #### SUBSCRIBE ack Header